-The construction of the facilities, which was completed in 2014, is followed by an operating period of 21 years generating a combination of availability fees and event-related income.
+With a capital value of US$1.4bn, the project involved the construction of a 55,000-seat stadium, aquatic centre, multi-purpose indoor arena and supporting retail and commercial developments.
+Completed in 2014, the construction phase has now been followed by an operating period of 21 years, generating a combination of availability fees and event-related income.

-The bidding process was especially long and complex, and was exacerbated by the global financial crisis which extended the financial close period to the point where traditional sources of project finance were largely unavailable.
-Against such a backdrop, the consortium nevertheless successfully arranged bank funding and secured the contract in the summer of 2010.
+A particularly long and complex bidding process was exacerbated by the global financial crisis, which made traditional sources of finance largely unavailable.
+Even so, our consortium successfully arranged bank funding and secured the contract in the summer of 2010.

-Successful delivery of the project depends on our ability to manage a broad range of parties, our skill in financial structuring and asset operation, maintaining open and close communication with the client and ensuring the venue is ready for operation at opening.
+Our ability to manage a broad range of parties, our skill in financial structuring and asset operation, and our close dialogue with the client ensured the venue was fit for purpose at opening.

 The project was successfully refinanced in 2015.